-There are multiple local and UM System resources available to researchers at UMKC.
+There are multiple UMKC campus and UM System-wide resources available to researchers at UMKC.

-- Sirius - A CentOS Linux virtual server intended to support long-duration compute-bound processes.
-It is configured with 8 processors, 64 GB of memory and 1.7 TB of local disk.
-Supported software includes MPICH and OpenMPI (Message Passing Interface), BLAS (Basic Linear Algebra Subprograms), LAPACK (Linear Algebra Package), the R statistical computing environment, Perl/Ruby/PHP/Python/C programming environments, and MySQL database environment.
+- Sirius - A CentOS Linux virtual server intended to support long-duration compute-bound processes, configured with 8 processors, 64 GB of memory and 1.7 TB of local disk.
+Supported software includes MPICH and OpenMPI (Message Passing Interface), BLAS (Basic Linear Algebra Subprograms), LAPACK (Linear Algebra Package), the R statistical computing environment, web-based RStudio Server, Perl/Ruby/PHP/Python/C programming environments, and a MySQL database environment.

 - General Purpose Research Storage (GPRS) - 10GB of storage is available free, and additional storage can be purchased at $10/TB/month